zapabug/ZapSliggers/documentation/docs/Build.md

 # Vibe Coding Build Log

-## LLD 1: Zapsliggers (Current State)
+## LLD 1: ZapSlinggers (Current State)

 **1. Goal:**
-   - Complete the Zapsliggers game: A turn-based, 2-player online space artillery game **rendered in 2D on HTML Canvas** using `matter-js` for physics.
+   - Complete the ZapSlinggers game: A turn-based, 2-player online space artillery game **rendered in 2D on HTML Canvas** using `matter-js` for physics.
    - Players shoot projectiles affected by planet gravity (scaling with size) to hit their opponent.
    - Implement Nostr integration for login (`nostr-login`), matchmaking (DMs `kind:4`), and potentially turn communication (`kind:30079`).
    - Implement mandatory wagering using NUT-18 via a backend service.